Skip to content

 Choosing an Agent

 no-mistakes is agent-agnostic by design.
 The gate should mean the same thing regardless of which agent you prefer.
-The default agent: auto setting picks the first supported agent available on your system.
+The default agent: auto setting picks the first supported native agent available on your system.

 How to choose quickly